ifm/documentation/PDS/PDS.md

 Before reading this section, make sure to read [how to get started with the iVA](../../GettingStarted/ifmVisionAssistant/index_iVA.md).

-1. Extrinsic calibration is pre-requisite stepp before creating a PDS application.
+1. Extrinsic calibration is the pre-requisite step before creating a PDS application.
 Follow the above guide to calibrate the cameras manually.
-2. To create a PDS application instance, click on `Application` window and click on **+** to create a new application.
+2. To create a PDS application instance, click on the `Application` window and click on **+** to create a new application.
-3. After creating a new PDS application, change the state of application from `CONF` to `IDLE`.
+3. After creating a new PDS application, change the state of the application from `CONF`` to `IDLE`.
-4. To choose the port to be used for PDS, user has to pause the application and select the port under `ports` section.
+4. To choose the port to be used for PDS, the user has to pause the application and select the port under the `ports` section.
 5. `Configuation`:
-   1. User can set the command to be processed under `customization/command` option.
+   1. User can set the command to be processed under the `customization/command` option.
       1. `nop` --> No Operation.

       2. `getPallet` --> Triggers the algorithm to detect the pallet in the camera's field of view.
 There are two parameters to configure the `getPallet` command.
          1. `depthHint`: Approximate distance (distance in meters along the x-axis) that the camera is expected to be away from the pallet.By default it is set to **-1** to use an auto-detection of the distance.
-Please note that this works best with pallets having full-size load and will most likely fail on empty pallets.
+Please note that this works best with pallets having full-size loads and will most likely fail on empty pallets.
          2. `palletIndex`: Index of the pallet type.
 The ifm has developed PDS based on standardized pallets (Block/Stringer/EPAL side).
          3. `palletOrder`: Set the order of pallets based on their `score`/`height`(height from floor)

       3. `getRack` --> Triggers the algorithm to detect the industrial rack considering the folowing parameters.
-         1. `clearingVolume` : The bounding box parameters in the camera's FoV where the position of rack is expected.
+         1. `clearingVolume`: The bounding box parameters in the camera's FoV where the position of rack is expected.
          2. `depthHint`: Approximate distance (distance in meters along the x-axis) that the camera is expected to be away from the rack.
 The default value is `1.8 m`.
-         3. `horizontalDropPosition`:Selection of the horizontal drop setting.
+         3. `horizontalDropPosition`: Selection of the horizontal drop setting.
 The user has to specify the upright to PDS algorithm to detect the pose of a rack.
 User can input
             1. `left`: To detect the left upright and output the pose of the rack's bottom left corner.
             2. `right`: To detect the right upright and output the pose of the rack's bottom right corner.
             3. `center`: Set this parameter when there is no information about upright is available.
 The PDS makes the decision based on detection score.
          4. `verticalDropPosition`: Selection of the vertical drop setting.
 The user has to specify the drop position to PDS algorithm.
 User can input
-            1. `interior`: When user wants to drop the items/pallets over the rack's beam
+            1. `interior`: When the user wants to drop the items/pallets over the rack's beam
-            2. `floor`: When user wants to drop the items/pallets under the rack's beam and on floor.
+            2. `floor`: When the user wants to drop the items/pallets under the rack's beam and on the floor.
-         5. `zHint`: Approximate distance from coordinate system's center to the rack's beam.
+         5. `zHint`: Approximate distance from the coordinate system's center to the rack's beam.

       4. `getItem` --> Triggers the algorithm to detect the customized item (For example: Dolleys/Trolleys) considering the folowing parameters.
 This functionality is available only for specific items.
 Please contact the ifm support team to avail this functionality to your item.
           1. `depthHint`: Approximate distance (distance in meters along the x-axis) that the camera is expected to be away from the pallet.By default it is set to **-1** to use an auto-detection of the distance.
-Please note that this works best with pallets having full-size load and will most likely fail on empty pallets.
+Please note that this works best with pallets having full-size loads and will most likely fail on empty pallets.
           2. `itemIndex`: Index of the item type.
           3. `itemOrder`: Set the order of detected items(when multiple items are detected) based on their `score`/`height`(height from floor)

-      5. `volCheck` --> Triggers the algorithm to detect the number of valid pixels in user-defined region of interest.
+      5. `volCheck` --> Triggers the algorithm to detect the number of valid pixels in a user-defined region of interest.
-         1. `xMax`:Maximum bounding box dimension of VOI along X-Axis
+         1. `xMax`: Maximum bounding box dimension of VOI along X-Axis.
-         2. `xMin`:Minimum bounding box dimension of VOI along X-Axis
+         2. `xMin`: Minimum bounding box dimension of VOI along X-Axis.
-         3. `yMax`:Maximum bounding box dimension of VOI along Y-Axis
+         3. `yMax`: Maximum bounding box dimension of VOI along Y-Axis.
-         4. `yMin`:Minimum bounding box dimension of VOI along Y-Axis
+         4. `yMin`: Minimum bounding box dimension of VOI along Y-Axis.
-         5. `zMax`:Maximum bounding box dimension of VOI along Z-Axis
+         5. `zMax`: Maximum bounding box dimension of VOI along Z-Axis.
-         6. `zMin`:Minimum bounding box dimension of VOI along Z-Axis
+         6. `zMin`: Minimum bounding box dimension of VOI along Z-Axis.

-Please follow the following GIF to setup the PDS application via ifmVisionAssistant.
+Please follow the following GIF to set up the PDS application via ifmVisionAssistant.

 ![PDS via iVA](GettingStarted/resources/pds_app.gif)